Friday, April 26, 2024

 • Refurbishing electrical networks and wiring

 https://montreal.ca/en/articles/building-new-bridge-pont-jacques-bizard-26379 Fortunatly, no one from Metro Vancouver was able to stop this Greater Montreal improvement.
+The backward BC mentality is terrible.
+It would be devastating if Quebec had ever started to emulate the BC approach to things.

-https://globalnews.ca/news/10180724/new-jacques-bizard-bridge-west-island-traffic Unfortunatly, the new bridge won't have a couple of bus-lanes. https://www.ebcinc.com/en/2022/04/05/new-jacques-bizard-bridge A 6 lane bridge would have allwed for that.
+https://globalnews.ca/news/10180724/new-jacques-bizard-bridge-west-island-traffic Unfortunatly, the new bridge won't have a couple of bus-lanes. https://www.ebcinc.com/en/2022/04/05/new-jacques-bizard-bridge A 6 lane bridge would have allowed for that.
 Perhaps a parallel bus-bridge might eventually be built there, someday.
 That's what Calgary eventually did with the the+Cushing+Bridge upgrade.

 The 3 Lane Bridge